guilopgar/SMM4H-HeaRD-2025-Task-4-Insomnia/README.md

 ## Evaluation

+- **Subtask 1: Binary Text Classification**
+The performance in this subtask will be evaluated using the F1 score.
+The "yes" label will be treated as the positive class.

+- **Subtask 2A: Multi-label Text Classification**
+The micro-average F1 score will serve as the primary evaluation metric.
+The "yes" label will be treated as the positive class for each item in the Insomnia rules.

+- **Subtask 2B: Evidence-Based Classification**
+The alignment of text spans provided by participants with the reference spans from the clinical notes will be assessed using BLEU and ROUGE metrics.

 ## Data

 This shared task utilizes a corpus of clinical notes derived from the MIMIC-III Database.
 The clinical notes have been augmented with additional structured patient information, specifically sex, age, and the medications prescribed during their hospital stay.